jesseyuen/glitch-govuk-prototype-kit/README.md

 ## Once the project is running

-1. You can skip past the [Prototype ki install docs](https://govuk-prototype-kit.herokuapp.com/docs/install), repli.t has done this for you.
+1. You can skip past the [Prototype kit install docs](https://govuk-prototype-kit.herokuapp.com/docs/install), repli.t has done this for you.
-2. Get started by learning how to [Build a basic prototype](https://govuk-prototype-kit.herokuapp.com/docs/make-first-prototype/start)
+2. Start learning how to [Build a basic prototype](https://govuk-prototype-kit.herokuapp.com/docs/make-first-prototype/start)

 ## Once you've made changes to your project